RevolutionPi/imagebakery/README.md

 `install_debs_into_image.sh <revpi-image>`

+### Shrink custom Revolution Pi Image

+If you have created an image of the Revolution Pi, it is as large as your eMMC, even if not so much data is stored.
+To reduce this image and speed up the flash process, the `schrink_image.sh` script can be used.

+`shrink_image.sh <revpi-image>`

 ### Collect sources on a physical medium for GPL compliance

 The script `collect_sources.sh` can be used to collect the sources of the packages shipped with our official image.
 The official images can be found on our [download page](https://revolutionpi.de/tutorials/downloads/#revpiimages).